salma-akajou/salma-akajou/README.md

 ## 🚀 Skills in Action
 I’m constantly growing as a developer by building projects and exploring new tools:
 - Crafting **robust back-end solutions** with Laravel & PHP
-- Creating **dynamic and interactive front-ends** with React & Redux
+- Creating **dynamic and interactive front-ends** with React & Javascript
 - Managing **databases efficiently** with MySQL